 Best for Urinary Tract Health

-Lactobacillus acidophilus La-14® and Lactobacillus rhamnosus HN001™ have both been shown to be beneficial for urinary tract health.
+Lactobacillus acidophilus La-14® and Lactobacillus rhamnosus HN001™ have both been shown to be beneficial for urinary tract health6.
 In addition, taking a probiotic with aronia berry juice may provide additional benefits.
 Aronia berry has been found to be rich in proanthocyanins, which play a role in restricting bacterial adhesions in the urinary tract.
-This may provide protection from E. coli, the most common cause of urinary tract infections (UTIs), especially when combined with D. mannose.
+This may provide protection7 from E. coli, the most common cause of urinary tract infections (UTIs), especially when combined with D. mannose.

 Best Vaginal Probiotic: Lactobacillus rhamnosus and L. acidophilus

 Though taken orally, these strains can influence the vaginal microbiome.
 In fact, in the vaginal microbiome, the Lactobacillus species are the primary organisms.
 Lactobacillus acidophilus (L. acidophilus) is one of the key organisms in maintaining a healthy vaginal pH.
 A healthy vaginal pH is what helps ward off yeast infections and bacterial vaginosis.
-In one 15-day clinical trial (yes, just over 2 weeks), women who consumed Lactobacillus acidophilus La-14® and Lactobacillus rhamnosus HN001™ showed improvement in their vaginal ecology and reduction in vaginal itching and unwanted discharge.
+In one 15-day clinical trial8 (yes, just over 2 weeks), women who consumed Lactobacillus acidophilus La-14® and Lactobacillus rhamnosus HN001™ showed improvement in their vaginal ecology and reduction in vaginal itching and unwanted discharge.

 Best for Digestive Health: Lactobacillus rhamnosus, Bacillus coagulans, and Prebiotics